Orange-OpenSource/hurl/docs/asserting-response.md

 A header consists of a name, followed by a `:` and a value.

 For each expected header, the received response headers are checked.
 If the received header is not equal to the expected, or not present, an error is raised.
-Note that the expected headers list is not fully descriptive: headers present in the response and not in the expected list doesn't raise error.
+The comparison is case-insensitive for the name: expecting a `Content-Type` header is equivalent to a `content-type` one.
+Note that the expected headers list is not fully
+descriptive: headers present in the response and not in the expected list doesn't raise error.

 ```hurl
 # Check that user toto is redirected to home after login.